Spectroscopic confirmation of a dust-obscured, metal-rich dwarf galaxy at z~5

 \abstract {We present the first spectroscopic confirmation of a dust-obscured dwarf galaxy, CEERS-14821.
-The analysis is performed combining JWST NIRCam broad-band photometry and NIRSpec/PRISM spectroscopic data.
+The analysis was performed by combining JWST NIRCam broadband photometry and NIRSpec/PRISM spectroscopic data.
 From the detection of multiple rest-frame optical lines, we derive that CEERS-14821 is located at $z=4.883\pm0.003$.
-Moreover, from a secure detection of the \ha/ and \hb/ we derived that the galaxy has a dust extinction ranging from $A_{V}=2.2$ to $A_{V}=3.3$, depending on the assumed reddening law.
-This value is extremely large given that we estimated a low stellar mass around $\rm log_{10}(M/M_{\odot})=8.0-8.2$.
-Moreover, using different metallicity tracers, we verify that the galaxy is also metal-rich, with $\rm 12+log_{10}(O/H)>8.3$.
-This is well above the expectation from both the mass-metallicity relation and the fundamental mass-metalliticy relation.
-CEERS-14821 is going through a burst of star formation, there are no indications of a strong contribution from an active galactic nuclei ($f_{AGN}<0.5$ with respect to the total dust luminosity).
-Based on the rest-frame optical images, this source has a size compatible with galaxies of similar stellar mass and redshift.
-Finally, with the current data, it seems that there are galaxies closely interacting with CEERS-14821. }
+Moreover, from a secure detection of the \ha/ and \hb/, we derive that the galaxy has a dust extinction ranging from $A_{V}=2.2_{-0.6}^{+0.5}$ to $A_{V}=3.4_{-0.9}^{+0.7}$, depending on the assumed reddening law.
+This value is extremely large given that we estimated a low stellar mass, that is, $\rm log_{10}(M/M_{\odot})=8.17_{-0.04}^{+0.05}$ or $\rm log_{10}(M/M_{\odot})=8.65_{-0.05}^{+0.06}$, based on two different dust extinction laws.
+Moreover, the combination of different metallicity tracers and the spectro-photometric fit suggests that the galaxy may also be metal-rich, with $\rm 12+log_{10}(O/H)>8.3$, but a low metallicity value cannot be totally ruled out.
+The high metallicity value would be above the expectation based on the mass-metallicity relation.
+Both metallicity estimations are above the expectations based on the fundamental mass-metallicity relation since CEERS-14821 is going through a burst of star formation.
+The constraints on a possible active galactic nucleus presence are limited and loose, but they point towards a possible non-dominant contribution ($f_{AGN}<0.5$ with respect to the total dust luminosity).
+Based on the rest-frame optical images, this source has a size compatible with galaxies of similar stellar masses and at similar redshifts.
+Finally, CEERS-14821 may be part of a larger galaxy overdensity, but there are no other galaxies closely interacting with it (within 30 Mpc). }

 \keywords{}